amarder/stata-tutorial/clustered-standard-errors.md

          sigma_e |  .26492811
              rho |  .43856575   (fraction of variance due to u_i)
     ------------------------------------------------------------------------------

-    . matrix xtreg = e(V)

 Notice that the coefficients on age and tenure match perfectly across the two regressions, but the standard errors calculated by `xtreg fe` are smaller.
-Experimenting with my own code, I believe this discrepancy is due to a degrees of freedom correction.
+This is due to a difference in the degrees of freedom adjustment used.  `regress` counts the fixed effects as coefficients estimated, while `xtreg fe` by default does not.
 As Kevin Goulding explains [here](http://thetarzan.wordpress.com/2011/06/11/clustered-standard-errors-in-r/), clustered standard errors are generally computed by multiplying the estimated asymptotic variance by (M / (M - 1)) ((N - 1) / (N - K)).
 M